 NEW SERIES: A SNEAK PEEK AHEAD OF THE 12TH WORLD RESEARCH CONGRESS ONLINE OF THE EUROPEAN ASSOCIATION FOR PALLIATIVE CARE (EAPC)

-There are just 94 days to #EAPC2022!
+There are just 103 days to #EAPC2022!
 With live sessions on 18 to 20 May 2022, and lots of on-demand content before and after the congress, this is the place of meeting for all of us in palliative care research.
-Ahead of the congress, we’re delighted to give some highlights of what to expect at #EAPC2022.
-Today, we give a glimpse of the Professor Vittorio Ventafridda Memorial Lecture 2022 that will be given by Professor David Currow, Deputy vice-Chancellor (Health and Sustainable Futures), University of Wollongong, New South Wales, Australia.
+Today, Professor Holly Prigerson, plenary speaker, is joined by Dr Alan B Astrow and Dr Paul K Maciejewski in this glimpse of what you can expect from her presentation on 18th May.

 Links and resources